-I maintain publicly accessible profiles on social networks.
-The social networks used by me in detail can be found below.
+We maintain publicly accessible profiles on social networks.
+The social networks used by us in detail can be found below.

-Social networks such as Facebook, Linkdin, etc. can generally analyze your user behavior extensively when you visit their website or a website with integrated social media content (e.g., like buttons or advertising banners).
-Visiting our social media presences triggers numerous processing operations relevant to data protection.
+Social networks such as Facebook, Linkedin, etc. can generally analyze your user behavior extensively when you visit their website or a website with integrated social media content (e.g., like buttons or advertising banners).
+By visiting our social media presences, numerous data protection-relevant processing operations are triggered.
 In detail:

-My social media presences are intended to ensure the most comprehensive presence possible on the Internet.
+Our social media presences are intended to ensure the most comprehensive presence possible on the Internet.
 This is a legitimate interest within the meaning of Art.
 6 (1) lit. f DSGVO.
-The analysis processes initiated by the social networks may be based on different legal bases, which are to be specified by the operators of the social networks (e.g. consent within the meaning of Art.
+The analysis processes initiated by the social networks may be based on deviating legal bases to be specified by the operators of the social networks (e.g. consent within the meaning of Art.
 6 (1) lit. a DSGVO).

 Responsible party and assertion of rights

-If you visit one of my social media sites (e.g. Linkedin), we are jointly responsible with the operator of the social media platform for the data processing operations triggered during this visit.
+If you visit one of our social media sites (e.g. Facebook), we are jointly responsible with the operator of the social media platform for the data processing operations triggered during this visit.
 In principle, you can assert your rights (information, correction, deletion, restriction of processing, data portability and complaint) both vis-à-vis us and vis-à-vis the operator of the respective social media portal (e.g. vis-à-vis Facebook).

 Please note that despite the joint responsibility with the social media portal operators, we do not have full influence on the data processing operations of the social media portals.
 Our options are largely determined by the corporate policy of the respective provider.